Please scroll to the bottom of this page for check-in instructions, details about parking and transportation, and other important information.

 Becker House, Ecology House, and the Townhouse Community offer air-conditioned accommodations.

 Court-Kay-Bauer Halls, Mews Hall, Cook House, Bethe House, Keeton House, Rose House and Ithaca College's Emerson Hall are air-controlled buildings, but do not have individual air vents in each room, nor thermostats.
 Of note, most rooms have ceiling fans to complement the building's fixed temperature setting.
-All air-controlled buildings have a temperature setting between 71 & 74 degrees.
+All air-controlled buildings have a temperature setting between 71 and 74 degrees.

 Disabilities: Adaptive accommodations are available for those with disabilities.
 Please refer to the Disability Housing Requests section at the bottom of this page.